 Usually, less than 10% of patients on experience any PrEP side effects.
-For those who do experience side effects, they tend to naturally go away within 1-2 weeks.
+For those who do experience side effects from PrEP, they tend to naturally go away within 1-2 weeks.

 If you’re experiencing persistent symptoms after a couple of weeks, contact your healthcare provider.